Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 The first employee she hires is Minjun, a young man who also seems to have no direction in life as yet.
 In the beginning Yeongju tells him that the shop will probably be open for two years or so.
 She still did not have the confidence that she could run a successful and busy independent bookshop.

 But as the years pass, she begins to think differently from when she began.
-She now wants her bookshop to be more than just a bookshop, she wants it to be a place where people can come and forget about their everyday, stressful lives, and enjoy a cup of coffee and read books they might enjoy.
+She now wants her bookshop to be more than just a bookshop, she wants it to be a place where people can come and forget about their everyday, stressful lives, enjoy a cup of coffee and read books they might enjoy.

 We Do Not Part by Han Kang, translated by E. Yaewon and Paige Aniyah Morris (Hogarth, Random House, release date 1/21/2025)

-Kyungha is a writer who’s dominated by nightmares of black human forms standing in the snow as the tide surges toward them, of massacres that send women and their children down the steep side of a well to escape death, of holding a single flaming match that could reveal the face of a mass murderer.
+Kyungha is a writer who’s haunted by nightmares of black human forms standing in the snow as the tide surges toward them, of massacres that send women and their children down the steep side of a well to escape death, of holding a single flaming match that could reveal the face of a mass murderer.
 Engulfed by these phantoms, she struggles to overcome them and to regain her life.

-When a friend summons her to a hospital room, she finds the photographer and filmmaker whom she’s worked with for years, immobilized and crippled by an accident that took place when working in a rural studio.
+When a friend summons her to a hospital room, she finds the photographer and filmmaker with whom she’s worked for years, immobilized and crippled by an accident that took place when working in a rural studio.
 Inseon is from the island of Jeju, where she has lived alone in the company of a caged bird.
 Pleading with Kyungha to go to her home and give the bird food and water before it’s too late, Inseon persuades her to leave Seoul and travel to Jeju, in spite of an approaching snowstorm that threatens to make the journey impossible.

 Arriving on the last flight before the storm hits, waiting beside a lonely road for the bus that will take her close to Inseon’s house, Kyungha at last begins a walk to safety that instead plummets her into a deep pit.
 When she emerges, she’s lost her phone and when she enters Inseon’s dark, cold house, she finds the bird is dead.